 Gatlinburg, Tennessee (Hotel Prices & Photos)

 Thanksgiving in the Smokies might be ideal if you’re looking for a mountain getaway.
 Gatlinburg is a beautiful gateway to the Great Smoky Mountain National Park and a popular destination for families all year long.
 You’ll find a wide range of vacation rentals, from cozy cabins to mountain chalets as well as numerous activities and events.
-The Great Smoky Thanksgiving Arts & Crafts Show is scheduled November 24 through November 29, 2015, offering a perfect place to pick up unique holiday gifts.
+The Great Smoky Thanksgiving Arts & Crafts Show offers a perfect place to pick up unique holiday gifts.
 Winter sports enthusiasts will want to drive to the top of Mount Harrison, or take the aerial tramway that departs every 20 minutes from downtown to Ober Gatlinburg.
 Here you’ll find an ice skating rink, nine ski trails and a snow tubing lane, as well as gear available to rent.

 After all of that activity you’re sure to work up a bit appetite for a Thanksgiving meal, and both The Old Mill Restaurant and Applewood Farmhouse Restaurant serve up a spectacular feast.